 Terrible, terrible decision.
 The worst one I've ever seen... and I was ringside at the joke in San Antonio when the judges ruled Pernell Whitaker's dismantling of Julio Cesar Chavez was actually a draw.

-This one was worse because it put a fraudulent "L" on Pacquiao's record and gave Bradley an unearned victory—not Bradley's fault, but
+This one was worse because it put a fraudulent "L" on Pacquiao's record and gave Bradley an unearned victory—not Bradley's fault, but still worse than JCC stealing away with a draw.

 This one was worse, also, because boxing's precarious state of play.